marancibia/marancibia.github.io/learning-library/data-management-library/oracle-machine-learning/oml4py-adb/dstore-script-repo/dstore-script-repo.md

    ![Lab 4 main screen](images/lab4-main.png " ")

-## Task 1: Import libraries supporting OML4Py and Create Data Table
+## Task 1: Import libraries supporting OML4Py and create data table

 Follow the flow of the notebook by scrolling to view and run each paragraph of this lab.